 Status Action Step Description of Action Step Status ~ #1 The Village board approved a contract with a consultant on August 8, 2016 after a RFQ process.
 After numerous delays, staff reassessed this relationship and determined the best course of action was to move forward with a different firm.
-On May 21, 2018 the Village Board approved a contract with Camiros, Ltd. Camiros is the same consultant the Village used to update the Zoning Ordinance.
-0 #2 A project initiation was conducted with Village Staff, the Village Board, and PZB to "kick-off" the project on October 24, 2016.
+On May 21, 2018 the Village Board approved a contract with Camiros, Ltd. Camiros is the same consultant the Village used to update the Zoning Ordinance. ~ #2 A project initiation was conducted with Village Staff, the Village Board, and PZB to "kick-off" the project on October 24, 2016.
 After this "kick-off", community outreach and citizen participation occurred via a workshop on January 25, 2017 and focus groups, social networking, and surveys and/or an interactive website.
 Work products from the initial consultant will be turned over to Camiros for use going forward.
 Staff held a kick-off meeting with Camiros on July 9, 2018.
 0 #3 Requires completion of Action Step #2.
-The draft Comprehensive Land Use Plan, including an implementation strategy, will be provided to the PZB for review via a Public Hearing.
+Staff has provided a second round of comments the Camiros for implementation/consideration.
+Once this has been completed, the draft Comprehensive Land Use Plan, including an implementation strategy, will be provided to the PZB for review via a Public Hearing.
 The implementation strategy will describe the specific actions required to carry out the new Plan, including recommendations regarding development regulations, CIP priority improvement projects, public/private partnership opportunities, redevelopment site, potential funding sources and implementation techniques, and general administration.
 The PZB will review and comment on the Plan as it sees fit.
 This feedback will then be incorporated as appropriate and the PZB will vote to forward it to the Village Board for consideration. × #4 Requires completion of Action Step #3.
 The final-draft version of the Comprehensive Land Use Plan will be presented to the Village Board for consideration.
 Similar to the PZB process, feedback will be sought and implemented into the Plan before a final vote is taken. × #5 Requires completion of Action Step #4.
 In conjunction adopting a new Comprehensive Land Use Plan, an implementation strategy will be utilized.